 Their highest recommendation is Bulletproof Profits (link to my review), where you get bombarded with yet more upsells and pay $9 for a few crappy and outdated PDF files.

-If you thought that was a lot, we haven’t finished yet – there are 3 more upsells to watch out for before you can access the training you just paid for:
+If you thought that was a lot of upsells, they haven't finished yet – there are 3 more upsells you'll have to click through to access the training you just paid for:

 Upsell 1: Millionaire Bot Pro – $147